raedbenz/interactive-event-sourcing-motorsports/README.md

 ﻿﻿
 ## Overview
 This application demonstrates a lap tracking system with the motorsport domain built using [Event Sourcing](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) pattern.
-More details can be found [here](http://abusanad.net/2019/01/09/interactive-event-sourcing-in-motorsports).
+More details desing choices and considerations can be found on [http://abusanad.net](http://abusanad.net/2019/01/09/interactive-event-sourcing-in-motorsports).

 ## Technologies
 - ReactJs